An equivalence in random matrix and tensor models via a dually weighted intermediate field representation: Motivation

 \subsection{Dually weighted matrix model}

-Dually weighted matrix models (DWMM) extend the self-adjoint one--matrix models by allowing independent control of the combinatorial weights of vertices and faces in the ribbon graph expansion.
-This is implemented using two fixed ``background'' matrices where their couplings control such weights.
+Dually weighted matrix models (DWMM) extend the self-adjoint one--matrix models by allowing independent control of the combinatorial weights of vertices and faces in the ribbon graph expansion amplitudes.
+This is implemented using two fixed ``background'' matrices which control the weights.
 In this subsection, we give a brief summary of this.

 \paragraph{External matrices and couplings.}

 Let $X,Y \in M_N(\mathbb{C})$ be two fixed matrices.
 They generate the sequences

 No specific assumptions on $X$ or $Y$ are required beyond the existence of these traces.
 For practical purposes one may take them diagonalizable, but their algebraic role in the model depends solely on the above traces.